Guidelines for providing attendant care services to injured workers.

 The attendant care agency can provide and bill for program establishment when they have provided the worker with at least four hours of attendant care in each of three consecutive billing periods.

 A program establishment fee will not be paid where the service provider changes a Support Plan after a review of a worker's support needs.

 The Agent can pay the reasonable costs for an allied health or other medical professional to provide worker specific training to carers.
 This is paid according to the fee schedule for the relevant health professional.

 The Agent will not pay for attendant carers to be trained according to the WorkSafe minimum requirements for attendant carers as these costs are the responsibility of the attendant care agency.

-What information does the Agent require to consider paying for attendant care?
+Information the Agent requires to consider paying for attendant care

 Prior approval in writing from the Agent is required for attendant care services.
 The Agent requires all of the following information to consider approving attendant care services:

 A medical practitioner request stating that the worker requires attendant care services for the rehabilitation of their work-related injury or illness.